ternaustralia/ontotools/README.md

 # Ontotools

-The tool currently normalises ontologies in the N-Triples format for version control.
-It sorts the N-Triples file and removes empty lines.
+The tool currently normalises ontologies in the Turtle format for version control.
+It uses the `longturtle` serializer format from Python's RDFLib.

 ## Example usage